-- 37. Alongside growing energy demand is the increasing ability for renewable energy technologies to provide cost effective, viable solutions.
+35. Alongside growing energy demand is the increasing ability for renewable energy technologies to provide cost effective, viable solutions.
 Globally, renewable power markets are outperforming national targets.
 At the same time, the contribution of variable renewables to global electricity generation remains at a limited 3%, and is not expected to rise beyond 30% by 20301.
 This shows that a transition to electricity systems dominated by variable renewables will require a paradigm shift in the operation, management and flexibility requirements of the grid.
-It also demonstrates that there is still significant potential to continue to grow the renewables base. - 38.
-In this context, IRENA has developed a technology roadmap for renewable energy grid integration that compiles and structures the key activities required to support a transformation towards renewables.
+It also demonstrates that there is still significant potential to continue to grow the renewables base.

+36. In this context, IRENA has developed a technology roadmap for renewable energy grid integration that compiles and structures the key activities required to support a transformation towards renewables.
 This roadmap includes important new information regarding features, cost and benefits of smart grid technologies for integration of variable renewables, an overview of demonstration projects, and a new methodology and case study assessment on the impact of renewables on grid investment streams.
 The analysis shows that smart grid investments make economic sense, as they contribute to the reduction of non-technical losses and black-outs.
 Smart inverters and smart meters are only marginally more expensive than conventional technologies, but have short pay-back times due to reduced operational and maintenance expenditure.
-Preliminary results have already been used to support a roundtable on a regional strategy for smart grids and renewables in the Association of South East Asian Nations (ASEAN) region with final results to be discussed in a dedicated workshop beginning 2015. - 39.
-IRENA has also started a technology roadmap on electricity storage.
-Based on the results of a kick-off workshop in Dusseldorf in March, attended by 15 IRENA Member countries and some 30 electricity storage experts, three critical areas for electricity storage for renewables were identified: 1) mini-grids and islands, 2) residential battery storage applications for solar photovoltaic integration, and 3) utility-scale renewable grid integration into weak grids.
-A technology outlook report on battery storage for renewables was published and additional workshops will be held in Tokyo (November 2014) and New Delhi (December 2014).
-This work is supported through Voluntary Contributions of the Government of Japan.
+Preliminary results have already been used to support a roundtable on a regional strategy for smart grids and renewables in the Association of South East Asian Nations (ASEAN) region with final results to be discussed in a dedicated workshop beginning 2015.